 "Both men exemplified the true spirit of our organization with their devotion to detecting, investigating and deterring fraud and white-collar crime," said Dr. Joseph T. Wells, CFE, CPA, Chairman and founder of the ACFE.

-Eligible students must submit a completed scholarship application, official transcript(s) and two letters of recommendation.
+Eligible students must submit a completed scholarship application, official transcript(s), and two letters of recommendation from either a professor or someone who knows them on a professional level.

 *Please note that it is recommended at least one letter be from a CFE*

-The current application period provides scholarships for the 2023-2024 academic year.
+The next application period will open in September for the 2024-2025 academic year.
 Interested students must demonstrate a desire to pursue a career in fraud examination or similar anti-fraud profession and:

-- Have a declared major or minor in accounting, business administration, finance, criminal justice or other fraud-related discipline.
+- Have a declared major or minor in accounting, business administration, finance, criminal justice or similar fraud-related discipline.

 - Undergraduates must be enrolled in 9 semester hours (or equivalent) per term and must be a junior, senior, or at least in the second half of their sophomore year when applying.